 For surfers, both Bodega Bay Surf Shack and Northern Light Surf Shop rent a variety of styles of surfboards, as well as wetsuits, skim boards, body boards, and booties.
 Bodega Bay Surf Shack offers private lessons for beginners.

 Combine the best of the coast and Wine Country at Gourmet au Bay, a waterside wine bar and tasting room in Bodega Bay featuring small-production, award-winning wines and coastal-inspired gifts.
-Enjoy the view from the weather-protected deck as you sip a flight of wines served on a mini-surfboard
+Enjoy the view as you sip a flight of wines served on a mini-surfboard

 After dinner, you can retrace your steps and drive back to San Francisco.
 Or if you decide you just can’t bear to leave Bodega Bay and want to spend the night, options include the Bay Hill Mansion Bed & Breakfast, a private, luxurious, and romantic Queen Anne Victorian estate; Bodega Bay Lodge, a luxurious retreat with ocean views from every room; Inn at the Tides, with elegant guest lodges nestled among secluded, natural surroundings, with sweeping views of Bodega Bay; or check our listings of coastal hotels and B&Bs.